-No Place For Awana Diab's Antics in Football
+No Place For Awana Diab’s Antics in Football22nd July 2011

 By the time the penalty was awarded in the 78th minute, Tuesday night’s international friendly between the United Arab Emirates and Lebanon had been winding towards a decisive conclusion for quite some time.
 With UAE already 5-2 up, questions of who took the penalty and how they did so should have been largely irrelevant.